 In 2014 she created Philippe Hurel's opera, Les Pigeons d'argile, at the Théâtre du Capitole in Toulouse.
 In 2016, she staged the French premiere of Wagner's second opera, Das Liebesverbot, at the Opéra national du Rhin.
 Her production of Barkouf in the same theatre in 2018 was the first performance since 1860 of this newly rediscovered major piece by Offenbach.
 The production received the prize for Best Rediscovery at the 2019 Oper!
 Awards. the same year at Bregenz Festival she directed Don Quichotte.

 2020 started with the revival of Agrippina at Teatro de la Maestranza and the new production of Achille in Sciro at Teatro Real in Madrid.
-Later that year she semi-staged Lucrezia, Faust und Helene at Theater Darmstadt.
+Later that year and during the corona crisis she semi-staged Lucrezia, Faust und Helene at Theater Darmstadt.